 Make a Referral

-A referral typically begins once an individual is enrolled in a waiver or OLTL program and is ready to move forward in selecting a Home and Community-Based Service Provider.
+A referral commonly begins once an individual is enrolled in a Community Health Choices (CHC) waiver program and is ready to move forward in selecting a Home and Community-Based Service Provider.
 Referrals are made by service coordination agencies, nursing home transition coordinators, social workers, or by the individual seeking services.
 Sometimes a medical professional suggests UIRehab based on the individual’s rehabilitation needs.
 Sometimes a family member or an individual themselves, inquire about Universal Institute based on their personal preference of location or reputation of our program.
 Either way, it is the individual’s right to request a referral to be placed to the community-based setting of their choice.

 In order for us to provide the quickest and most efficient screening process possible, it will be helpful to have the following information ready to share when you call:

-- Confirmation of Home and Community-Based Services Waiver
+- Confirmation of (CHC) Home and Community-Based Services Waiver

 - Diagnosis and presenting concerns necessitating the services